mughu94/WowFramework/README.md

 # WowFramework
-A lightweight extendable and powerful PHP MVC framework.
+A lightweight, extendable, multilingual and powerful PHP MVC-L framework.
 Includes only general needs and optimized for speed.

 ##Routing
 The routing mechanism finds the Classname, Class Method and Method parameters from url.